QuestCode/thema-2.1-slm/ICC/Operating Principles and Norms.md

 ## Conflict situations
 If a group member, disregarding the reason, fails to provide and fulfill his or her task - without alerting the group in advance - the consequences will be determined by the other group members through voting.

-In most cases the solution will be the member attempting to find an alternate solution.
-In case of no alternate solutions, the other group members should be consulted to find a collective solution which all members agree with.
+In most cases the solution will be the member attempting to find an alternative solution.
+In case of no alternative solutions, the other group members should be consulted to find a collective solution which all members agree with.

 The group member will be warned if he fails to fulfill his task.
 If the group member has a valid reason, he will be informed that the warning is declared invalid.